Climate change is the challenge of a generation

 How do we start tackling climate change?

 In their 2018 Special Report on Global Warming of 1.5°C (SR15), IPCC shows the ambitious and challenging measures we have to take to limit warming to 1.5˚C above pre-industrial levels.
 For this, we need to make efforts for net-zero CO2 emissions by 2050.
-This means a drastic reduction in the usage of fossil fuel and major investments in carbon removal from the atmosphere.
+This means a drastic reduction in the usage of fossil fuels and major investments in carbon removal from the atmosphere.
 Even with these extensive efforts, the effects of 1.5˚C warming will be extreme.
-However, if we succeed, it will save many lives, species and ecosystems compared to a 2˚C warming.
+However, if we succeed, it will save many lives, species, and ecosystems compared to a 2˚C warming.

 Therefore, programs like Science-Based Targets and Klimaguide in Denmark were established in order for organizations to understand and calculate their climate impact.
 Moreover, companies get to set ambitious targets, which represent steps towards limiting global warming to 1.5˚C compared to pre-industrial levels.

 Our kick in the face of climate change

 We have been there, trying to find ways to mitigate climate change and feeling overwhelmed by its complexity.
 That’s why 2030 Builders created a Climate Action module that will help your organization understand climate change and start fighting it by identifying areas of action and set related KPIs.
 Our module is bringing light to all these perspectives by delivering targeted knowledge to employees about how they should act both in their private and professional lives to reduce CO2 emissions and deliver on the company’s CO2 KPIs.

 We have made learning about this daunting issue enjoyable by involving gamification and collaboration all throughout the process.
 This being said, we invite you to book a free demo and see how we can help your organization fight climate change.
 Let’s start solving this issue together once and for all, for us and our future generations!